AndreaLanfranchi/EthereumStratum-2.0.0/README.md

   }
 }
 ```
 This notification is meant only from servers to clients.
-Should a server receive such a notification it will simply ignore it.
+Should a server receive such a notification it **MAY** ignore it.
 After the notification has been properly sent, the server is ALLOWED to close the connection, while the client will take the proper actions to reconnect to the suggested end-point.
-The `host` member in `params` object **SHOULD** report an host DNS name and not an IP address: TLS encrypted connections require to validate the CN name in the certificate which, 99% of the cases, is an host name.
+The `host` member in `params` object **SHOULD** report an host DNS name and not an IP address: TLS encrypted connections validate the CN name in the certificate which is most generally, a host name.
 The third member `resume` (hex bool) of the `params` object sets whether or not the receiving server is prepared for session resuming.
 After this notification has been issued by the server, the client should expect no further messages and **MUST** disconnect.

 ### Workers Authorization
 The miner **MUST** authorize at least one worker in order to begin receiving jobs and submit solutions or hashrates.
 The miner **MAY** authorize multiple workers in the same session.
 The server **MUST** allow authorization for multiple workers within a session and **MUST** validate at least one authorization from the client before starting to send jobs.
 A `worker` is a tuple of the address where rewards must be credited coupled with identifier of the machine actually doing the work.
 For Ethereum the most common form is `<account>.<MachineName>`.
 The same account can be bound to multiple machines.
-For pool's allowing anonymous mining the account is the address where rewards must be credited, while, for pools requiring registration, the account is the login name.
+For pools allowing anonymous mining the account is the address where rewards must be credited, while, for pools requiring registration, the account is the login name.
 Each time a solution is submitted by the client it must be labelled with the Worker identifier.
-It's up to server to keep the correct accounting for different addresses.
+It's up to the server to keep correct accounting for different addresses.

 The syntax for the authorization request is the following:
 ```json